-The inauguration of the exhibition of photographs by Yannis Psilakis, entitled "Images of Greece and Africa", was a great success.
-The exhibition is held at the Zappeion Exhibition Hall, under the aegis of the Ministry of Foreign Affairs, with the kind sponsorship of the John S. Latsis Public Benefit Foundation and the support of the Kapopoulos Fine Arts hall.
+The inauguration of the exhibition of photographs by Yannis Psilakis, entitled "Images of Greece and Africa", took place with great success.
+The exhibition is held at the Zappeion Exhibition Hall, under the auspice of the Ministry of Foreign Affairs, with the kind support of the John S. Latsis Public Benefit Foundation and the support of the Kapopoulos Fine Arts hall.

 Ms Dora Bakogianni, Minister of Foreign Affairs, inaugurated the exhibition.
 In her greeting, she talked about the great work of the traveller-photographer Yannis Psilakis and about the images “captured by the artist’s eye,” which help us “expand our aesthetic horizons”.
 His photographs of Greece and Africa are a visual proof that “the Mediterranean Sea does not separate the two continents, but, on the contrary, it unites them.”
 Ms Bakogianni also said that the photographs of people that Yannis Psilakis met in Africa make us think and worry about the difficult living conditions in Sub-Saharan Africa, as well as in the rest of the continent.
 We should reflect upon “the reasons that deprived these countries from having the position they deserve in the global economy,” stated the Minister of Foreign Affairs, thus sending a humanitarian message, which undoubtedly characterises the work of Yannis Psilakis.